ryanfitzer/nmsp/README.md

 ### `nmsp#plain()` ###

-Create a plain object that consists of only the enumerable own properties of the instance object.
+Create a plain object that consists of only the enumerable own properties of the instance object, removing the `nmsp` API.

 Returns:

   - `{Object}`: A plain object with all non-enumerable non-own properties removed.

 Example

     var ns = {
         foo: 'Foo'
     });